Advocating for the continuation and preservation of the community-based behavioral health outpatient treatment models.

 Tracy is a NYS licensed clinical social worker (R designation).
 She also earned a post graduate certificate in Aging from the Brookdale Center on Aging/Hunter College.
 As an adjunct faculty member at the New School for Social Research- Graduate School of Management and Urban Professions, she initiated and taught the core curriculum course for their inaugural Gerontological Post Graduate Case Management Certificate program.

-Robert Basile, Psy.D., Federation Past President
+Robert Basile, Psy.D., Board President

 Metropolitan Center for Mental Health, Executive Director